kidscancode/godot_recipes/src-4/content/3D/rotate_interpolate.md

 If you're interested in the background behind Euler angles and the problems they introduce, like gimbal lock, here's a [video that explains it well](https://www.youtube.com/watch?v=zc8b2Jo7mno).
 {{% /notice %}}

-We can avoid using 3D Euler angles in Godot by using the object's `Transform` property.
+We can avoid using 3D Euler angles in Godot by using the object's `transform` property.
 This property represents the body's position *and* orientation in space.
 It uses a mathematical construct called a _matrix_ to do this, but you don't really need to understand the underlying math in order to make use of it.

 ### `look_at()`
-Let's say we have a 3D object such as a missile or arrow and you want it to point at its target.
-You can do this using the {{< gd-icon Node3D >}}`Spatial` method `look_at()`:
+Let's say you have a 3D object such as a missile or arrow and you want it to point at its target.
+You can do this using the {{< gd-icon Node3D >}}`Node3D` method `look_at()`:

 ```gdscript
 func _process(delta):